By Holly Reisem Hanna

 So to ensure that we start the school year off on the right foot, I’ve been planning and organizing both my business and personal life.

-Here are 5 tips to help work at home moms navigate this transition easily.
+Here are six tips to help work at home moms navigate this transition easily.

 Out with the Old, In with the New:

-The other day my 5 year old was complaining that her pants were too tight, and while the length seemed fine (capri length), when I looked at the tag, I was shocked to find that she was wearing pants that were a size 2T.
-This is when I knew it was time to go through everything: shoes, socks, panties, pants, pajamas, dresses and shirts.
+The other day my five-year-old was complaining that her pants were too tight, and while the length seemed fine (Capri length) when I looked at the tag, I was shocked to find that she was wearing pants that were a size 2T.
+This is when I knew it was time to go through everything: shoes, socks, panties, pants, pajamas, dresses, and shirts.
 It took a few hours, but I was totally able to free up new closet and drawer space, making it easier to find things.

 If your child is anything like mine, deciding what to wear can really be a challenge.
 So to make your morning routine less of a struggle, plan your week far in advance.
 Start by pre-planning outfits on Sunday evening (this means having clothes washed and ready to go by Sunday).
 If you’re lucky enough to have enough drawer space, you can stack outfits on top of each other with a cardboard separator between each outfit.
 Another great way to store your daily outfits is to purchase some of these closet dividers and have one outfit for each day of the week hanging and ready.